FenglerPiotr/FenglerPiotr/README.md

 - 👋 Hi, I’m @FenglerPiotr
 - 👀 I'm interested in Java programming as well as UI / UX area.
 - 🌱 I’m currently learning programming.
-- 💞️ I'm looking to collaborate on any project increases my skills.
+- 💞️ I'm looking for collaboration on any project increases my skills.
 - 📫 How to reach me ...?
 Easliy, you can find me on LinkedIn, Facebook or Instagram it's up to you.

 <!---